 Sagging breasts I fear, from not wearing brassiere

 Contrary to popular belief, going braless doesn't mean that your breasts are destined to droop.
-There's also nothing unhealthy about wearing one as long as it fits properly.
-Bras do not preserve the shape or perkiness of breasts.
-Sagging results from a number of factors unrelated to brassiere wearing, such as:
+There's also nothing unhealthy about wearing a bra as long as it fits properly.
+Bras don’t preserve the shape or perkiness of breasts.
+Sagging breasts are often the result of a number of factors unrelated to brassiere wearing, such as: